Excursion to the Mekong Delta in 2, 3, 4 or 5 days, what to do?

 Visit of the Mekong Delta in 4 or 5 days

 Before arriving at the Cambodian border, Chau Doc is a stopover of choice.
 It is a pleasure to discover this city which is a commercial hub located on the trans-Asian axis.
-In its surroundings, you will climb Sam Mountain, a 230-meter-high mountain that is a Mecca of Buddhist pilgrimage and offers a breathtaking view of the Mekong Delta countryside lined with large expanses of spiky rice fields and sugar palms.
-The ride in the Tra Su cajuputs forest and that to discover the Chau Doc floating village will conclude in beauty your trip in the Mekong delta.
+In its surroundings, you will climb Sam Mountain, a 230-metre-high mountain that is a Mecca of Buddhist pilgrimage and offers a breathtaking view of the Mekong Delta countryside lined with large expanses of spiky rice fields and sugar palms.
+The ride in the Tra Su cajuputs forest and that to discover the Chau Doc floating village will conclude in a wondrous scene of beauty for your trip in the Mekong delta.